 - Types of assets

-- Assets vs. liabilities
+- What is difference between assets vs. liabilities

 - What is considered an asset?